rit-construct-makerspace/makerspace-docs/docs/Policies & Guidances/Makerspace Policies.md

 Makers must complete all relevant mandated trainings and safety instructional content before attempting to use a piece of equipment.
 This includes trainings mandated by the makerspace as well as trainings mandated by RIT's office of Environmental Health and Safety.

-Attempting to use equipment
+### Equipment Damage

+It is understood and expected for equipment, tools, resources, and similar to be damaged as part of their regular use.
+Any damage must be reported to staff immediately upon discovery.

+If damage to makerspace equipment, tools, resources, or similar was found to be due to disregard for safety policies, improper use, or otherwise negligent actions, the offending maker may face [Disciplinary Action](#disciplinary-action).

+## Equipment Access Control Systems

+Attempting to interfere with, defeat, bypass, or otherwise gain access to a piece of equipment with an access control system, including physical lockouts, is not permitted.

+Some equipment in some makerspaces has restricted access through the use of a card-based Access Control System.
+Use of such equipment with anything other than your current, valid, university-issued ID or current, valid, makerspace-issued ID is not permitted.
+This includes emulation, cloning, or otherwise mimicking the identifying information of your issued ID card with another device or card.

 ## Free Consumables

 The makerspaces offer many consumable components and resources for free for makers.
 Abuse of these free consumables, such as over-use or taking more than reasonably needed, is not permitted.
+Such abuse will be determined at the sole discretion of staff.
+Users found to be abusing free consumables may no longer be permitted to use such consumables and/or be asked to replace what they have taken.

 ## Project Storage

 For the convenience of makers, some makerspaces have designated areas for temporary storage of projects.
 This storage is meant for in-progress projects that are actively being worked on, on a regular basis.
 Projects stored in these areas must comply with the following requirements;

 * The entirety of the project must fit within the provided storage receptacle for that makerspace, and/or the permitted footprint of stored projects for that storage area.
 * Projects cannot be stored for more than 2 business days without being worked on.
+Business days for which the university or makerspace are closed do not count.
 * Projects cannot be stored for more than 7 continuous calendar days.
 * All major components of the project must be prominently labeled with the owner's RIT email address.

+Projects stored in violation of any of the above requirements will immediately be considered [Abandoned Property](#abandoned-property).

 The ability to store your project in the makerspace is not a guarantee, and is at the discretion of the staff.

 The makerspace reserves the right to terminate storage of a project at any time for any reason.
-In such a situation, the maker will have 24 hours to remove their property from the makerspace before it is considered [Abandoned Property](#abandoned-property).
+In such a situation the maker will be notified of this decision by email, and the maker will have 24 hours to remove their property from the makerspace before it is considered [Abandoned Property](#abandoned-property).

 The makerspace makes no guarantee regarding the safety or security of projects left in the space, including objects left in designated project storage areas.

 ## Abandoned Property

-Property is considered abandoned if it has been left in a makerspace outside of a designated [Project Storage space](#project-storage) for more than 4 hours after the person(s) who brought it into the makerspace have left.
+Property is considered abandoned if it has been left in a makerspace outside of a designated [Project Storage space](#project-storage) after the person(s) who brought it into the makerspace have left, or is stored in Project Storage in violation of the Project Storage requirements.

 Abandoned property may be moved to a different area of the makerspace, removed from the makerspace to a designated lost & found location on campus, or disposed of in accordance with applicable laws.
 Makers may he charged the reasonable cost associated with the removal and proper disposal of abandoned property.

 The makerspace assumes no liability for damage, theft, or loss of abandoned property.

+## Project Losses and Damage

+While the makerspace makes every effort to ensure equipment, tools, resources, etc. are in good and working order, the makerspace assumes no liability for damages to property that result from use of said property in a project at the makerspace.

 ## Access to Spaces